MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 d----l        2/27/2019   8:09 PM                contoso.com
 ```

-## Orchestrating containers with gMSA
+## Orchestrate containers with gMSA

 In production environments, you'll often use a container orchestrator to deploy and manage your apps and services.
 Each orchestrator has its own management paradigms and is responsible for accepting credential specs to give to the Windows container platform.

-When you're orchestrating containers with gMSAs, check that:
+When you're orchestrating containers with gMSAs, make sure that:

 > [!div class="checklist"]
 > * All container hosts that can be scheduled to run containers with gMSAs are domain joined
 > * The container hosts have access to retrieve the passwords for all gMSAs used by containers